Written by Petra Hule

-Along with already established artists, Vevo works with up-and-coming artists which assists them in publishing and releasing their content out to a greater audience.
+Along with already-established artists, Vevo works with up-and-coming artists, which assists them in publishing and releasing their content to a greater audience.
 Vevo has its own channel on YouTube where videos are usually released or if an artist already has an established YouTube channel, it can be merged with Vevo.

 Why Use Vevo For Your Music?

-It’s important to understand why so many musicians turn to VEVO to host their high-quality music video content.
+Understanding why so many musicians turn to VEVO to host their high-quality music video content is essential.

-One of the main reasons why Vevo is great for any artist is due to the large exposure they have at their fingertips, releasing and distributing music videos to a number of partners such as Apple TV, Pluto, Samsung, and Roku.
+One of the main reasons Vevo is great for any artist is its extensive exposure at its fingertips, releasing and distributing music videos to several partners such as Apple TV, Pluto, Samsung, and Roku.
 Along with having a label, Vevo promotes your content further by curating a wide range of teasers and promoting your content across these networks.

-This is just one of many great things about Vevo, however, some other great features include quality videos that come with guaranteed credibility and 100% royalties.
-Similar to many other music platforms such as Spotify, Vevo royalties come with a price per stream, typically around $0.0022 to $0.0025, which isn’t much if your following or exposure isn’t great.
+This is just one of many great things about Vevo, however, some other great features include quality videos with guaranteed credibility and 100% royalties.
+Like many other music streaming platforms such as Spotify, Vevo royalties come with a price per stream, typically around $0.0022 to $0.0025, which isn’t much if your following or exposure isn’t significant.

-This is where Vevo works its magic in all sorts of ways so when you look at it put together it’s your one-stop-shop.
-Vevo ensures quality videos that have exposure to hundreds and thousands of viewers each month, which in turn allows you to keep all you make whilst assisting you in gaining the exposure to the world which drives your followers and profits up.
+This is where Vevo works its magic in all sorts of ways, so when you look at it put together, it’s your one-stop-shop.
+Vevo ensures quality videos that have exposure to hundreds and thousands of viewers each month, which in turn allows you to keep all you make whilst assisting you in gaining exposure to the world which drives your followers and profits up.

 How To Get Your Music Video On Vevo

-Artists can distribute their work through one of Vevo’s content partners or through an independent distributor.
-Although submitting your work through the right label doesn’t mean a sure thing, it’s important to know where to apply.
-Independent distributors such as Ditto Music, Vydia, Symphonic Distribution or View Maniac are all great places to start.
+Artists can distribute their work through one of Vevo’s content partners or an independent distributor.
+Although submitting your work through the right label doesn’t mean a sure thing, knowing where to apply is essential.
+Independent distributors such as Ditto Music, Vydia, Symphonic Distribution, or View Maniac are all great places to start.

 The Submission Process For Vevo

-Another great starting distributor is Free Vevo which will send your content straight to Vevo but your free Vevo account comes with some extra goodies such as free unlimited video uploads, videos published within 24 hours, monthly royalty statements, monetization, and syndication to Vevo partner sites.
+Another great starting distributor is Free Vevo which will send your content straight to Vevo.
+Still, your free Vevo account comes with extra goodies such as free unlimited video uploads, videos published within 24 hours, monthly royalty statements, monetization, and syndication to Vevo partner sites.

-If you’re already a YouTube content creator and get accepted by Vevo, keep in mind that Vevo only supports high-quality videos that meet their specifications.
+If you’re already a YouTube content creator and get accepted by Vevo, remember that Vevo only supports high-quality videos that meet their specifications.
 Don’t be disheartened if not all your videos gain Vevo recognition and be sure to maintain your own YouTube account even after they’ve picked you up.

 Understanding Music Video Hosting Platforms

-As YouTube is the largest universal video hosting platform, creating professional videos on your own or with an external producer can only get you so far if you don’t already have the following count to back it up.
-These days, the most successful content creators are those that are “trending” which means they’ve hit the nail on the head with what they have produced in order to cater to a specific audience.
+As YouTube is the largest universal video hosting platform, creating professional videos alone or with an external producer can only get you so far if you don’t already have the following count to back it up.
+These days, the most successful content creators are those that are “trending” which means they’ve hit the nail on the head with what they have produced to cater to a specific audience.

-If we take a look at today’s YouTube trending list, 7 out of the top 30 are produced by Vevo, the most produced by any label.
-So, we see that gaining that exposure is most important as these videos come in a range of different formats as not all of them are official music videos, for example, Vevo supported and number 15 on YouTube’s trending list is Billie Eilish’s ‘Happier Than Ever’ live performance on the Jimmy Fallon show.
+If we look at today’s YouTube trending list, 7 out of the top 30 are produced by Vevo, the most produced by any label.
+So, we see that gaining that exposure is most important as these videos come in a range of different formats, as not all of them are official music videos.
+For example, Vevo supported and number 15 on YouTube’s trending list is Billie Eilish’s ‘Happier Than Ever’ live performance on the Jimmy Fallon show.

 Ready To Get Your Music On Vevo?

-In a world where kids yodeling in a supermarket goes viral and with the number of amusing videos released into the world it would make it almost impossible for everyone to be the chosen one, right?
+In a world where kids yodeling in a supermarket goes viral and with the number of amusing videos released into the world, it would make it almost impossible for everyone to be the chosen one, right?
 This is where Vevo comes in to help narrow it down for those looking to pursue a career in music.
-All in all, the support that Vevo provides by attaining the position they do with YouTube can only benefit you and your career.
+All in all, Vevo’s support by attaining the position they do with YouTube can only benefit you and your career.

-Having a record label is great, lets not by pass that, but even if you don’t its still possible to find yourself on Vevo’s channel by creating something they cant pass up.
-Remembering you’re in it for the long haul so the more help you have the better of you’ll be, by eliminating the stresses of having to promote yourself by yourself, why not let those meant for that job take the weight off you so you can focus on what’s important; what’s put out there, not how it’s put out there.
+Having a record label is great, let’s not bypass that, but even if you don’t, it’s still possible to find yourself on Vevo’s channel by creating something they can’t pass up.
+Remember you’re in it for the long haul, so the more help you have, the better off you’ll be.
+By eliminating the stresses of having to promote yourself by yourself, why not let those meant for that job take the weight off you so you can focus on what’s important; what’s put out there, not how it’s put out there.